-CSU Libraries strives to create a welcoming environment conducive to learning, study, and collaboration.
-To that end, library users are encouraged to respect the rights of others while using the Library.
-In addition, CSU Libraries' staff asks that library patrons refrain from engaging in disruptive behaviors that might interfere with fellow patrons' ability to work, study, and learn.
-Disruptive behaviors include, but are not limited to the following:
+Columbus State University (CSU) Libraries strive to create a welcoming environment conducive to learning, study, and collaboration.
+To that end, library users are encouraged to respect the rights of others while using the library.
+Additionally, CSU Libraries asks that library patrons refrain from engaging in disruptive behaviors that might interfere with fellow patrons' ability to work, study, and learn.
+Disruptive behaviors include, but are not limited to, the following:

 • Creating excessive noise or volume (including loud talking, socializing, working collaboratively, playing audio or video devices).

-• Soliciting or advertising any non-CSU-related product, service, or event within the library building.
-Notices may be posted on the bulletin board in the library lobby.
+• Soliciting or advertising any non-CSU-related product, service, or event within the library building, without receiving permission.
+Notices may not be put on the building walls, unless they are on a designated bulletin board.

 • Misusing, damaging or removing library materials.